anniezh12/hiring-engineers/answers.md

            Alerting threshold of 800
            And also ensure that it will notify you if there is No Data for this query over the past 10m.

-This was an easy part all I did to go to dashboard and selected settings button on the graph showing `my_metric` and chose `create monitor` option.
-And a new window popped up,
+This part was simple.
+All I did was go to the dashboard and select the settings button on the graph showing `my_metric` and chose the `create monitor` option.
+A new window popped up,

 ![creating monitor](images/monitoring-data/create-monitor.png)